Food and drink you should avoid for a good night’s sleep

 Broccoli is prized for having plenty of fibre, so it's worth adding it to your diet if you want to keep your digestive system moving.
 Eat it too late in the day, though, and you might not feel the benefit of all that fibre.
 Instead of healthy digestion, you could be in for flatulence and discomfort when you lie down.
 It’s fantastic as part of a healthy dinner, but try to eat it a little earlier.
 The same goes for cauliflower.

 As much as a dreamy scoop of ice cream before bed can be tempting, you might want to have a rethink if it’s your late-night treat of choice.
-Ice cream is high in fat and loaded with sugar – two things that can have a negative impact on sleep.
-For a similarly sweet and satisfying dessert, try a non-fat yogurt instead.
+“The combination of sugar and fat in ice cream can cause a short-term rise in blood glucose, followed by a drop that may disrupt sleep," says Garry.
+"Its high fat content also slows digestion, and for those sensitive to lactose, the dairy can lead to bloating or discomfort."
+For a similarly sweet and satisfying dessert, try a small bowl of yoghurt with frozen berries as a replacement.

 While a small glass of room-temperature water before bed can work to hydrate the body after a day’s activity, drinking a large quantity of fluid late in the evening will put a strain on your bladder and cause you to need the toilet throughout the night.
 Try to drink more fluids during the day, tapering off your intake around two hours before bed.